Woman looking at spam comments from her Showit website and WordPress blog

 Hold on.
 What’s a damn plugin?

-Ok, not to give you a headache but a plugin is a small add-on you install on WordPress to give it extra features or protection without needing to code.
+Ok, not to give you more of a headache but a plugin is a small add-on you can install on WordPress to give it extra features or protection without needing to code.

-To use plugins, you’ll need the advanced Showit blog plan.
+To use plugins on your Showit website, you’ll need the advanced Showit blog plan.

 Akismet Anti-Spam